FlorianHoll/Loess/README.md

-The algorithm, introduced and described in detail in [Cleveland (1979)](https://sites.stat.washington.edu/courses/stat527/s14/readings/Cleveland_JASA_1979.pdf), is a nonparametric statistical modeling approach which can be used in the presence of strong nonlinearity.
+The algorithm, introduced and described in detail in [Cleveland (1979)](https://sites.stat.washington.edu/courses/stat527/s14/readings/Cleveland_JASA_1979.pdf), is a nonparametric statistical modeling approach which can be used in the presence of strong nonlinearity in the data.

 The `scipy` implementation of LOESS lacks the ability to interpolate to data points which where not part of the training data.
-The present implementation handles this problems and implements a `predict()` function which can interpolate to not seen data points.
+The present implementation handles this problem and implements a `predict()` function which can interpolate to data points that were not seen before.

 ### Install the package in your project:
 ```bash